nicholaswmin/fsm/README.md

 ### Hook arguments

-The transition methods allow variadic[^2] arguments to the relevant transition
+The transition methods allow passing variadic arguments to the relevant transition/state hooks:
-hooks:

 ```js
 const turnstile = new FSM({